You need to be:

 Yes, but this depends on how much you currently owe, how long you have left on your current mortgage and your current interest rate to see if it is a suitable alternative.

 Selling and moving to another property

 Your family members maybe willing to offer financial assistance

 are you receiving all you are entitled too?

-Equity Release Midlands is a trading style of TRM Financial Ltd, an Appointed Representative of The Right Mortgage Ltd, which is authorised and regulated by the Financial Conduct Authority.
+Equity Release Midlands is a trading style of The Later Life Lending Network Ltd, an appointed representative of The Right Mortgage Ltd who are authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales no. 09832887.
 Registered address: 70 St.Johns Close, Knowle, Solihull, England, B93 0NH.
 For Independent Equity Release advice we do not charge any upfront fees however, a fee of £1295 is payable on completion for our service in relation to lifetime mortgage contracts plus commission from the lender.The Information contained in this website is subject to UK regulatory regime and is therefore intended for consumers based in the UK.